BYUComputingBootCampTests/makeTest/README.md

 ## Support

 Need support, have questions, or think you've found a bug in the repository?
 Think you should have recieved a badge when you didn't, or that the checks are potentially broken?
-Reach out to byucomputingbootcamptests@gmail.com.
+Reach out to byucomputingbootcamptests@gmail.com, or open an issue here on
+GitHub.